Post Mortem: 2025-10-18

 - It is ok to want to be a librarian.
 You will take a decade to figure this out, that it's what you really want, and you will be surprised when you realize that it's a job you are perfectly fitted for.

-- You are especially confused by girls and you will get quite depressed about it.
-Maybe try and actually ask a girl or two out, you know?
+- You are especially confused by relationships and you will get quite depressed about it.
+Maybe try and actually ask someone out, you know?
 Sure, most will say no, but that's ok.
-Your first week off at college, you will ask a girl out, she will say yes, an it will be a fun time.
+Your first week off at college, you will ask a fellow student out, she will say yes, an it will be a fun time.
 It won't go anywhere, but just think: what if you had asked others out?
 A night of dancing isn't a bad way to be.

-- Speaking of girls, stop considering Radiohead's "Creep" to be the most romantic song in the universe.
-An unnerving belief in your own creepiness is never going to get you laid.
-Believe it or not, while girls do like hearing how lovely you find them, it is actually better to also let them know you find yourself at least a little lovely.
+- Speaking of relationships, stop considering Radiohead's "Creep" to be the most romantic song in the universe.
+An unnerving belief in your own creepiness is never going to get you anywhere.
+Believe it or not, while many folk do like hearing how lovely you find them, it is actually better to also let them know you find yourself at least a little lovely.
 Brag on yourself some.
-Even when girls aren't around.
+Even when others aren't around.

 - You will one day, in a state of utter depression, start spamming your friends with poetry.
 Most of the poetry will be bad.
 You will actually learn a lot about writing poetry during this time, though.
 Those people who keep responding to your poetry even after months of it?
 Those are the good people in your life, at least the people good for you.